-And these are just the highlights, so much has been done at all of these parks since 2010.
+And these are just the highlights, and that's just in the US, so much has been done at all of these parks since 2010.
 And we're just getting started.

 In addition to these attractions at Disney and Universal, the other park chains are starting to catch on to themed rides and environments.
 We've seen the Justice League rides at Six Flags parks.
 Coasters with themed elements like Mystic Timbers at Kings Island, Cobra's Curse at Busch Gardens Tampa Bay and Verbolten at Busch Gardens Williamsburg.

 The complete re-do of Ghost Town at Knott's Berry Farm.
 Interactive dark rides at Legoland.
 Even smaller parks like Glenwood Caverns are opening themed rides that fit their parks.

 And of course for the coaster fans we've seen the complete re-imagining of classic wooden coasters thanks to Rocky Mountain Construction, the continued success of B&M Hyper Coasters and the infusion of newer manufacturers (to the US) like MACK and Gerstlauer.
 Parks like Lagoon are even building their own coasters.

 As I said, it's an AMAZING time to be a Theme Park Fan.

 Sure, there are always there are those who will find fault with anything.
 Guardians of the Galaxy Tower, Volcano Bay, World of Pandora, Soarin' Around The World, duplication of rides at Six Flags.
 There is not ONE attraction opening up at any park that is beyond critique.
 No matter the chain, theme, ride system, fan-base ... inevitably somebody out there is going to hate it, or at least give the perception that they hate it.